Consensys/docs-template/docs/contribute/use-docusaurus-features.md

 ---
-description: How to use common Markdown features.
+description: Use Markdown and MDX features supported by Docusaurus.
-sidebar_position: 2
+sidebar_position: 4
 ---

-# Markdown features
+# Use Docusaurus features

 The documentation is built using [Docusaurus](https://docusaurus.io/), which is powered by [MDX](https://mdxjs.com/), an extension to [Markdown](https://www.markdownguide.org/) that allows